 The manager had apparently also told ABC that passengers were sometimes queuing for as long as five minutes at the ticket gates during rush hour and this was raising concerns on whether passengers could be evacuated in case of an emergency.
 Platform 19 was the biggest concern according to the claims since the concourse there is as narrow as 6ft in certain places.
 The manager had apparently told ABC that they have to do as much as possible to ensure the busier services from the coast don’t end up on platform 19 because there was a real risk of them getting prosecuted if passengers were to be injured.

 These claims come in the wake of several incidents on the network that resulted in crowding when passengers were heading home on Monday, June 19.
-A spokesperson from Network Rail has refuted the allegations and stated that the London Victoria station was safe for the passengers.
+A spokesperson from Network Rail has refuted the allegations and stated that the London Victoria station was safe for the passengers, despite growing numbers of people using electric scooters to help with their commute, which is causing friction due to limit space.